code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/evaluation/learning.md

 ---
-title: CS Learning Impact Research, September 2014 - June 2015
+title: CS Learning Impact Research, June 2014 - June 2015
 nav: about_nav
 ---

-# September 2014 - June 2015 Program Report
+# June 2014 - June 2015 Program Report

 ## Does learning Computer Science have impact on learning other subjects?